16 Best Gaming Headsets for 2019

 Those unfortunately aren’t luxuries that headsets or headphones really have, but through the use of clever workarounds, a new variety of surround sound that’s designed to replicate more traditional surround sound as accurately as possible.
 But it’s still a point of contention.
 While plenty of gamers love the experience that headphone surround sound provides, many professionals continue to stick to traditional stereo headsets.

-There are two varieties of surround sound you’ll find when shopping for a gaming headset.
+There are two varieties of surround sound you’ll find when shopping for the best gaming headset.
 True surround sound tries to take the fundamentals of traditional surround sound and pack it into a speaker.
 That means with 7.1 surround sound, the device actually contains drivers to pipe in the different isolated components of your favorite game’s audio.
 This isn’t always ideal, because packing in that many speakers means that each one is going to be less powerful than the larger drivers you’d get from a more traditional stereo headset.

 Other headsets, like the HyperX Cloud Revolver S, make use of virtual surround sound instead, and while this technology was once seen as a gimmick (and a largely unsuccessful one at that), recent innovations have actually made this a pretty appealing technology.
 Devices with virtual surround sound make use of two drivers, same as a traditional pair of stereo cans.
 Rather than deliver the sound through multiple drivers, then, the sound is remixed before it reaches your ear.
 The digitally altered soundscape is illusory but specifically designed to simulate the impression that it’s coming from multiple directions.